 "They have been great for business," said Alan Lesterson, owner of Lesterson's Crab Shack.
 "They have helped us recover from Elvira."
 When Lesterson spoke of Elvira, he was referring to the devastating hurricane that barreled through recently.
 "Come to our restaurant and get crabs!" he laughed and waved, as if signaling our Bluegreenplant reporter that the conversation was over.

 But the conversation was not over.
-In preparation for the next round of the interview, the Bluegreenplant reporter stepped back and extended his arm with the microphone.
-"How would you react if I told you that the Jesting Jousters is actually Naptimez Ova and they just turned themselves in to the FBI?"
+In preparation for the next round of the interview, the Bluegreenplant reporter stepped back to a safer distance and extended his arm with the microphone.
+"How would you react if I told you that the Jesting Jousters is actually Naptimez Ova! and they just turned themselves in to the FBI?"

 Lesterson's face suddenly became red and he took a swing at the reporter, "How dare you tell such lies!"
 The reporter alertly dodged the fat fist.

-Edna Gromitson reacted with a tragic look, kind of like the expression on Hamlet's face after Laertes told him that he had been poisoned by spiked wine and a venom-tipped sword.
+Edna Gromitson reacted with a tragic look, kind of like the expression on Hamlet's face after Laertes told him that he had been poisoned by a venom-tipped sword.
 She sobbed, "The Jousting Jesters were about love and joy; they were not about being terrorists!"